anvk/redux-create-actiontype/README.md

 */
 ```

-More close to real life example
+An example which is closer to a a real world project:

 ```js
 const types = createActionTypes('my app')(